thisdot/framework.dev/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

-## Content Guidelines
+## Guidelines for content submission

+Thank you for your interest in contributing content to framework.dev!
+Please read through the following guidelines for what kinds of submissions we are looking for.

+### Courses

+- All Udemy, Edx or Coursera course suggestions must have a 4.5 rating or higher
+- All course suggestions will be reviewed based on reputation in the community and view metrics
+- Any paid course must have a valid checkout process through PayPal or Stripe

+### Blogs

+- All blog submissions will be reviewed based on reputation in the community and view metrics
+- Any blog with excessive amounts of advertising where it interferes with the reading experience, will not be accepted either

+## How to add content to framework.dev

 Content should be added in the `packages/site/src/data/<framework-name>/<model>.ts` files.
 Data files each contain two things: a list of tags used to tag the content and a list of content items.
 Items are type-checked to follow the schemata defined in `packages/system/src/models`.
 Those model files contain additional documentation on how each field should be populated, so consult them before filling out new content.

 New content should be appended to data files at the end of the appropriate list.
 Do not reorder the lists, the order is irrelevant and keeping it stable helps